Youthful skin with a visible glow – it’s the holy grail of skin care.

 This means that urea has an amazing ability to hold on to water molecules, keeping our skin moist.
 It also has anti-itch properties.

-Not only does it readily absorbs water, but it also has a very high water content, which helps to reduce the amount of water lost through the skin.
+Not only does it readily absorb water, but it also has a very high water content, which helps to reduce the amount of water lost through the skin.

 To learn more about the damaging effects of dehydrated skin, follow the link.